ewernn/trait-interp-viz/docs/overview.md

 ### Dynamics Analysis

-Beyond raw projections, we compute:
+Dynamics metrics are **automatically computed and bundled** with projections—no separate scripts needed:

 - **Velocity**: Rate of change of trait expression (first derivative)
 - **Acceleration**: How quickly velocity changes (second derivative)
 - **Commitment Point**: Token where acceleration drops—model has "locked in"
 - **Persistence**: How long the trait stays elevated after peak

 These dynamics reveal *when* the model decides, not just *what* it decides.
+View them in the Trait Dynamics visualization.

 ---